-The phenomenal growth in the adoption of Stripe payments over the last 5 years means it is hot property and the next tech unicorn.
-Investors are interested in Stripe because it processes hundreds of billions of dollars worth of transactions a year.
+The phenomenal growth in the adoption of Stripe payments over the last five years means it is a hot property and the next tech unicorn.
+Investors are interested in Stripe because it processes hundreds of billions of dollars worth of transactions annually.

 Stripe makes money by charging a 2% to 3% fee on each transaction and is often a more cost-effective and powerful alternative to other mainstream payment providers.